 B. boddarti was herbivorous fish and fed mainly on Bacillariophyta, and its diet composition variation was influenced by seasonal change.
-Female B. boddarti had more foraging intensity than males in spawning season, whereas there was a contradictory in dry season.
+B. boddarti female had more foraging intensity than males in spawning season, whereas there was a contradictory in dry season.